Sandra Doller

-Sandra Doller (formerly Miller) (born 1974 Washington, DC) is an American poet and writer.
+Sandra Doller (formerly Miller) (born 1974 Washington, DC) is an American and Canadian poet and writer.

 Life

 She attended Amherst College, University of Washington, and University of Chicago.

 She received her MFA from the Iowa Writers' Workshop, where she was awarded the two-year Iowa Arts Fellowship.

-Doller has taught at Hollins University, Cornell College, University of Iowa and in 2007, was Distinguished Visiting Writer at Boise State University.
+Doller has taught at Hollins University, Cornell College, University of Iowa and was Distinguished Visiting Writer at Boise State University.
 She is currently a full Professor of Literature & Writing Studies and Film Studies at California State University San Marcos.